-B. Allowing Uses in Fish and Wildlife Habitats (Ha).
 The areas designated Habitat (Ha) in Chapter 3 of the plan were defined using the best available information when the plan was written.
-These data sources were of a generalized nature.
-Because of this and in order to be conservative in the delineation of habitat areas, Habitat designations encompassed the largest probable area.
-Thus, the wildlife and fishery information identified for specific management units in Chapter 3 may occupy either part or all of the area of a unit, and it is possible that part of a management unit designated Habitat may not contain the resource or habitat that was identified as requiring protection.
-In the granting of authorizations within areas designated Habitat, DNR adjudicators should attempt to acquire more detailed and more recent information pertaining to habitat values if there is some question as to the appropriateness of the use that is under consideration for authorization.
+In the granting of authorizations within areas designated Habitat, DNR adjudicators should attempt to acquire more detailed and more recent information pertaining to habitat resources and values if there is some question as to the appropriateness of the use that is under consideration for authorization.